dirkwhoffmann/vAmigaTS/FPU/fmove/README.md

 A floating-point value is read from memory and written back.

-#### packed*n*

-Reads various values in packed format (.p) and writes them back into memory in extended format (.x). packed3 and above utilize unusual bit patterns (e.g., patterns with BCD-Digits greater than 9).

 #### precision1, precision2

 Both tests cycle through the different precision and rounding modes.
 In each iteration, a value from the constant Rom is read.
 Afterwards, it is written back to memory in extended precision mode.
 Both tests differ in the point in time when FPSR is read (the contents of FPSR is displayed in the last longword of each four-longword chunk).